 Fangotherapy– have you heard of it?
 The use of mud, peat, or clays to affect the condition of the skin is called fangotherapy.
 Fango is the Italian word for mud.
 Used in treatments, a highly mineralized mud is mixed with oil or water and applied over the body as a heat pack to detoxify, stimulate the circulation and relieve muscular and arthritic pain.
 Fangotherapy has its roots in ancient practices, originally appearing in early civilizations (6000+ years ago).
 Although using mud and clay on the body for healing dates back to ancient times, fangotherapy first gained popularity in the early 1800's in Europe.
 Over the centuries, people have traveled to enjoy the healing properties of natural thermal fango, like the geothermal mud bath and spa in Rotorua, New Zealand.

-There are many different types of clay, we use Glacial Marine Clay in our masks.
+There are many different types of clay, I use Glacial Marine Clay in my masks.
 Found in a remote region of coastal British Columbia, this clay deeply cleanses and revitalizes skin.
 These deposits supply large amounts of minerals and elements that are required for good health and well-being making it one of the purest and most highly enriched clays available.

 It’s a simple action that makes a real difference in a youthful appearance.
 Your skin will thank you.